 Peer Review Process

+Peer reviews add quality to our documentation, allowing for a single Pentaho tone and voice, consistency, and accuracy across the documentation set.
+This article outlines the revision and peer review process for both new and existing content.

-It is essential for Team Obi-Wan Kenobi to capture the process we use to write and develop our content for MindTouch articles.
+It is essential for the Documentation team to capture the process we use to write and develop our content for MindTouch articles.
+The team performs peer reviews on all new and edited MindTouch content.

-Note: Except in Jira cases where the MindTouch article is updated, new content and revisions to existing content are done in Microsoft Word.
-This article outlines the revision and peer review process.ability totccapture c

-Generally, each MindTouch article is initially developed (and subsequently revised) in Microsoft Word, to utilize Word’s review tracking feature.
-As a peer review platform, the Word document enables Pentaho technical writers to get written feedback on their writing projects from other technical writers in the department.
-This collaborative process ensures that all technical writing meets Team Obi-Wan Kenobi and Pentaho publishing standards.
+New content and extensive revisions to existing content are done in Microsoft Word.
+We use Word for peer reviews of content because of Word’s ability to track changes and capture comments.
+This collaborative process ensures that all technical writing meets departmental and Pentaho publishing standards.

+In summary, peer reviews provide the following benefits:

+Consistency across the Pentaho Documentation set

+An audit trail of all changes

+Ability to roll back changes to a previous version

-As an added benefit, the peer review process provides cross-training for writers, to help them learn Pentaho publishing standards and to gain Pentaho product exposure and knowledge.
+Cross-training for writers to learn documentation standards and gain Pentaho product knowledge.

-The Word document also provides insight into the article’s evolution and, when necessary, provides an audit trail so we can roll back the article to a previous version.

-The review process has three main steps:
+The peer review process has three main steps:

-Create new MindTouch content or revise existing MindTouch content in a Word document.
+Create or revise existing MindTouch content in a Word document.

 Complete all peer review tasks associated with the Peer Review Checklist.

-Writer and reviewer meet and discuss the proposed content changes to resolve questions or issues.
+Meet with the reviewer to discuss major content changes and resolve questions or issues.

+Note: Some peer reviews, because of the minimal changes involved (minor punctuation, spelling, or grammar issues), will take place in the MindTouch article.
+This decision is at the writer’s discretion.

-Note: Some peer reviews, take place in the MindTouch article and some items on the Peer Review checklist only pertain to a MindTouch content review.
+Some items on the Peer Review checklist only pertain to a MindTouch content review.

-Create New Content or Edit Existing Content

-Peer reviews are required whenever a Jira story or Jira document bug requires a technical writer to:

-Create new MindTouch content

-Revise existing MindTouch content

-Steps
+Peer Review Process as a Writer

+Stem sentence – some variation on this part of the peer review role – assumptions, etc. depending on situation, benefit, etc-

 Create the new or revised content in a Word document.
 Turn on Track Changes.

+The Box folder and the Word doc are named for the corresponding JIRA story (e.g., DOC-3129)

 Move the Word review document to the Box folder.

-The Box folder and the Word doc are named for the corresponding Jira story (e.g., DOC-3129)

-Place a copy of the Peer Review Checklist in the same folder with the Word document.
+Place a copy of the Peer Review Checklist in the same Box folder with the Word document.

-Request a peer review, usually via the Doc Slack channel.
+Request a peer review meeting via Outlook.

-Complete Peer Review Checklist
+Peer Review Process as a Reviewer

-If you are doing a peer review, your review will be guided primarily by the Peer Review Checklist.
+If you are responsible for doing a peer review, your review will be guided by the Peer Review Checklist.
 See the Checklist section for details.

-Peer Reviewer Tasks

-As a peer reviewer, your part of the process is to review the new or revised MindTouch content in the Word document and provide feedback to the writer.
+Your part of the process is to review the content and provide feedback to the writer.
+Revise the content to conform to the Pentaho voice, tone and standards of Pentaho documentation and avoid editing or revising the document to your own preferences or writing style.

-As mentioned previously, in some cases, you will be peer reviewing a MindTouch article.
 The technical writer will send you a link to the Word document or the MindTouch article.

-Open the Word document in Box and make sure Track Changes is turned on.
+Open the Word document in Box, and ensure Track Changes is enabled.

-Make your suggested edits and provide your review input and comments.
+Make your suggested edits within the document.
+Provide additional feedback using the Comments feature on the Review ribbon.

-Save the revised or commented Word doc (this saves the revised version on Box).
+Save the revised or commented Word doc in the assigned file location on Box.
+You don’t need to change the name of the Word file or create a new Word file, because revisions to the review file are automatically tracked in Box.

-Complete the Peer Review Checklist and save it (this saves the revised version on Box).
+Complete the Peer Review Checklist and save the revised version of the Checklist on Box.

-Let the writer know you’ve completed the peer review.
-The writer will arrange a meeting.
+Let the writer know you’ve reviewed the document.
+The writer will arrange the peer review meeting.

-Hold a Peer Review Meeting
+Peer Review Meeting

-If you are the writer requesting a peer review, organize a meeting with your peer reviewer through Outlook.
-The purpose of the meeting is for you both to discuss the peer review, go through any questions about the content or the Peer Review Checklist, and supply direct feedback.
+Once the review is complete, the writer and the reviewer can meet to discuss the peer review, go through any questions about the content or the Peer Review Checklist, and supply direct feedback.

-Checklist
+Checklist (3129)